marcglasberg/bdd_framework/README.md

 In the past, I championed writing BDDs manually, bypassing the need for a framework.
 This approach has its limitations though, particularly for larger teams.
-It becomes difficult to establish a standard for writing BDDs, and potentially leaving other staff members in the dark.
-A suitable framework could solve this, as long as it eliminates unnecessary complexity and puts the developers' needs at the forefront.
+It becomes difficult to establish a standard for writing BDDs, and potentially leaves other staff members in the dark.
+A suitable framework can solve this, as long as it eliminates unnecessary complexity and puts the developers' needs at the forefront.

 That's where this package comes in.
 It's designed to make writing BDDs an absolute breeze, encouraging developers to adopt it.
-And in spite of its "developer-centric" approach, I believe that other technical and non-technical staff will also appreciate and prefer the streamlined process it introduces.
+And in spite of its "developer-centric" approach, I believe that business stakeholders will also appreciate and prefer the streamlined process it introduces.

 Here's what makes this framework stand out: